Efficient transport kinetics of indirect excitons in van der Waals heterostructure

-Furthermore, both the estimated amplitude of the moir{\'e} potential~\cite{Wu2018, Yu2018, Wu2017, Yu2017, Zhang2017a}, and the disorder amplitude, $\sim 10$~meV, estimated from the PL linewidth (see SI), are high.
-They are significantly higher than the thermal energy at the temperatures where the efficient IX transport is observed ($k_{\rm B}T \lesssim 1$~meV, Fig.~3) so the IX thermal energy is insufficient for effective IX delocalization from the local minima of the in-plane potential for diffusive IX transport~\cite{Ivanov2002}.
-They are also significantly higher than the IX interaction energy at the densities where the efficient IX transport is observed (the IX energy shift due to the interaction $\delta E \sim 3$~meV for the efficient IX transport) so the IX interaction energy is insufficient for effective screening of the in-plane potential for diffusive IX transport~\cite{Remeika2009}.
-The efficient IX transport occurs in spite of the strong in-plane potential.
+Furthermore, both the estimated amplitude of the moir{\'e} potential~\cite{Wu2018, Yu2018, Wu2017, Yu2017, Zhang2017a} and the disorder amplitude outlined above are high.
+They are significantly higher than the thermal energy at the temperatures where the efficient IX transport kinetics is observed ($k_{\rm B}T \lesssim 1$~meV, Fig.~3) so the IX thermal energy is insufficient for effective IX delocalization from the local minima of the in-plane potential for the diffusive IX transport~\cite{Ivanov2002}.
+They are also significantly higher than the IX interaction energy at the densities where the efficient IX transport kinetics is observed (the IX energy shift due to the interaction $\sim 3$~meV for the excitation densities corresponding to the efficient IX transport kinetics, see SI) so the IX interaction energy is insufficient for effective screening of the in-plane potential for the diffusive IX transport~\cite{Remeika2009, Remeika2012}.
+Therefore, the efficient IX transport kinetics characterized by the anomalously high IX mobility, despite the in-plane disorder, is inconsistent with the diffusive transport.

-{\it Comparison of IX transport with BH theory.} The efficient IX transport with the anomalously high $D$, $\tau_{\rm m}$, and $l_{\rm m}$, in spite of the strong in-plane potential, agrees with the BH theory prediction of superfluidity in moir{\'e} superlattices.
+{\it Comparison of IX transport with BH theory.} The efficient IX transport kinetics characterized by the anomalously high IX mobility, despite the in-plane disorder, is qualitatively consistent with the theoretically predicted superfluidity.
 The BH model predicts the superfluid phase for the number of bosons per lattice site $N \sim 1/2$ and the insulating phase, such as the Mott insulator and the Bose glass, for $N \sim 0$ and $N \sim 1$~\cite{Fisher1989}.
-The IX diffusivity enhancement followed by the suppression with density (Fig.~3) qualitatively agree with this prediction of the BH model.
+The IX transport enhancement followed by the suppression with density (Fig.~3) is qualitatively consistent with this prediction.
+The efficient IX transport kinetics vanishes above $T \sim 10$~K (Fig.~3).
+This is also qualitatively consistent with the BH theory prediction for superfluidity.
+A comparison with the BH model is outlined in SI.